BOWLBY’S MATERNAL DEPRIVATION HYPOTHESIS

 BOWLBY’S FORTY-FOUR THIEVES STUDY

-Bowlby's maternal deprivation theory drew heavily from his 44 Thieves Study, conducted in 1944.
+Before formulating his attachment theory, Bowlby examined the consequences of maternal deprivation on children.
+His "44 Thieves Study" is critical in this regard.
 This study involved an analysis of case histories of children attending a child guidance clinic.
 Among them, 44 had committed theft and displayed persistent offending, while another 44 constituted a control group.

 BOWLBY'S 44 THIEVES STUDY 1944: AIMS, HYPOTHESIS, PROCEDURES, DESIGN, PARTICIPANTS, METHOD, RESULTS, CONCLUSIONS